elastic/apm/specs/agents/tracing-spans-destination.md

 **Value**

 For all exit spans, unless the `context.destination.service.resource` field was set by the user to `null` or an empty string through API, agents MUST infer the value of this field based on properties that are set on the span.

 This is how to determine whether a span is an exit span:
 ```groovy
 exit = exit || context.destination || context.db || context.message || context.http
 ```

-If no value is set to the `context.destination.service.resource` field otherwise, the logic for automatically inferring it MUST be the following:
+If no value is set to the `context.destination.service.resource` field, the logic for automatically inferring it MUST be the following:
 ```groovy
 if      (context.db?.instance)         "${subtype ?: type}/${context.db?.instance}"